My Boomerang Won't Come Back

-"My Boomerang Won't Come Back" was a novelty record by British comedian Charlie Drake which became a hit on both sides of the Atlantic in 1961.
+"My Boomerang Won't Come Back" is a novelty record by British comedian Charlie Drake which became a hit in the United States and the United Kingdom in 1961.

 Background

 The tune concerns a young Aboriginal lad (with Drake's signature Cockney accent) cast out by his tribe due to his inability to toss a boomerang.
 After months of isolation (and fighting off "nasty bushwackin' animals"), the local witch doctor takes pity on the lad and tells him, "If you want your boomerang to come back/Well, first you've got to throw it!"
 He does, and proceeds to bring down an aeroplane, which crashes with a loud boom.
 "Oh, my Gawd," the lad says in horror, "I've hit The Flying Doctor!"
 The lad and the witch doctor argue over payment ("You still owe me fourteen chickens!") as the record fades out.

 The record was produced by George Martin, who went on to even more enduring fame by producing the Beatles.
 Martin used studio tricks to approximate the sound of Aboriginal instruments.